zoeKD/interview-exercise/Readme.md

 # Objective

+You should spend 3h in total.
+Please send you code and notes 3h after starting the exercise.
+We will debrief for about 1h, in the days following the exercise session.

 ## Part one (code)

 The goal of the exercise is to handle incoming http requests containing a json object, and insert them into the database.